 Building on a long tradition of collegiate competition, York College quickly reintroduced basketball in 1957.
 By the end of its first decade, the new college had added programs in soccer, track and field, tennis and baseball.
 Women's sports and additional team sports have been added throughout the college's history.
-In recent years, the college has been consistently recognized in the NAIA for its commitment to an athletic's program that builds character in the context of competition.
+In recent years, the college has been consistently recognized by the National Association of Intercollegiate Athletics (NAIA) for its commitment to a program that builds character in the context of competition.
+The York College Panthers have competed in the Kansas Collegiate Athletic Conference (KCAC) since 2015.
 A cappella music is a defining characteristic of churches of Christ and has proven to be a major influence on the college's tradition of daily chapel.
 For the public, this influence is most apparent in the college's Concert Choir.
 The choir has traveled extensively throughout its history including recent international trips and performances at major venues.
 With the Concert Choir as its flagship, the performing arts have developed a strong reputation.
 Outreach to patrons, churches, area schools and young audiences have solidified the value of the program for many audiences and the strength of the student experience.

-Since receiving four-year accreditation, the college's Education Unit has emerged as the largest and most respected program on campus.
+Since receiving four-year accreditation, the college's Department of Education has earned several external endorsements.
 The State of Nebraska approved the Teacher Education programs in 1994, the first new approval in more than half a century.
 That same year, the State Board of Education granted continuing approval to York College's Teacher Education programs for the five year maximum.
+Of equal significance for students, York College's Teacher Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 In 2011, building on this strength, the college initiated its first graduate offering with a master's in education (instruction and curriculum development).
 This online program has been designed to meet the needs of full-time educators.